-With the continuous development of data recovery technology, techniques for data recovery from logic layer of discs are constantly improving.
-Yet there remains a great challenge: how to recover fragmented files.
-Through a case study of fragmented files in XFS file system, data recovery experts from the Key Laboratory of Sichuan Province will explain in this issue how to recover fragmented files based on XFS file system.
+Editor’s note: With the continuous development of data recovery and digital forensics technology, techniques for forensic data recovery from the logic layer of hard drives are constantly improving.
+Yet there remains a great challenge: how to recover fragmented files?
+Through a case study of fragmented files in XFS file system, forensic experts from SalvationDATA will explain in this issue how to recover fragmented files based on XFS file system.

 I Introduction to XFS File System